mrkkrp/dot-emacs/README.md

 <kbd>C-n</kbd>).
 Also, there are not so many combinations starting with this
 common prefix, if we want to avoid too long key sequences.

-Here key sequences starting with "introducing key" come into play.
+Here key sequences starting with «introducing key» come into play.
 We can choose single key, whose seul rôle will be starting key sequences.
 How long should every such a key sequence be?
 Of course we want it to be as short as possible, but we cannot use only one key after the introducing key, because